BATS gets regulatory nod for second U.S. options exchange

-NEW YORK (Reuters) - BATS Global Markets said on Monday it has received regulatory approval to open its second U.S. options exchange, set to be launched on Nov.
+NEW YORK, Aug 10 (Reuters) - BATS Global Markets said on Monday it has received regulatory approval to open its second U.S. options exchange, set to be launched on Nov.
 2, as the exchange operator tries to win a bigger share of the U.S. market.

 EDGX Options will be the 13th U.S. options exchange.
 Incoming options orders will be prioritized on a pro rata basis, which means they will be sorted by price, and if there are two or more orders at the best price, trades will be allocated proportionally according to size.
 On BATS’s existing options exchange, BZX Options, orders are prioritized based on price and the time they entered the market.